Law Library Collections Policies

 - Materials Purchased in Support of Faculty Research Needs: The Law School Faculty research and teach in a variety of areas.
 When possible, the Law Library will purchase materials upon request, regardless of format, in support of a faculty member’s research and teaching efforts.
 Please see the Law School’s page on faculty research interests to see the scope of purchasing possibilities.

-- Digital Commons @ University at Buffalo School of Law: The Law Library builds and maintains a digital repository of Law School materials including faculty publications, Law School publications, student-run journals, historical Law School materials, and special collections.
-The faculty publications collection includes all of the publications of current Law School and Law Library faculty for which the Law Library is able to obtain permission to post.
+- Digital Commons @ University at Buffalo School of Law: The Law Library builds and maintains a digital repository of Law School materials.
+The repository includes faculty publications, Law School publications, student-run journals, historical Law School materials, materials produced by or produced with the sponsorship of The Baldy Center for Law and Social Policy, and materials from the Law Library’s special collections.
+The faculty publications collection includes all of the publications of full-time and emeritus Law School and Law Library faculty for which the Law Library is able to obtain permission to post.
 It also includes publications of former faculty published while they were at the Law School, beginning with the 2017-2018 academic year faculty.
 The student-run journals collection includes the complete run of the Law School’s student-run journals, updated as new issues are published.
 Other collections include a complete collection of the Law School’s student newspaper, published from 1949 to 2015; yearbooks; and the alumni magazine.
 Collections are added based on availability, copyright restrictions, and suitability as determined by the Law Library.

 Rules for Using Special Collections